 Page numbers are a must while working on large documents.
 You can add a page number marker that updates automatically.
 As you add, remove, or rearrange pages in the document, the page number updates accordingly.
 You can also format and style page number markers.

 Add a page number marker to a parent page

 Page number markers are commonly added to parent pages.
-When parent pages are applied to document pages, the page numbering is updated automatically, similar to headers and footers.
+When parent pages are applied to document pages, the page numbering updates automatically.

 If the automatic page number is on a parent page, it displays the parent page prefix.
 On a document page, the automatic page number displays the page number.
 On a pasteboard, it displays PB.

 Follow these steps to add a page number marked to a parent page:

 Create a text frame large enough to hold the longest page number and any text you want to appear next to it.
 Position the text frame where you want the page number to appear.

 If your document has facing pages, create separate text frames for the left and right parent pages.